-POWER IN THE LEADER-FOLLOWER RELATIONSHIP
+POWER IN THE Leader-follower relationship

-Wherever an organization lies on the spectrum from "hierarchical" to "shared" leadership, some power is always vested in the leaders and some in the followers.
+Wherever an organization lies on the spectrum from "hierarchical" to "shared" leadership, there is always some power vested in the leaders and some in the followers.
 In shared leadership, the power is more balanced although one faction may accumulate power over other factions.
 In an autocratic hierarchy, power appears to reside almost entirely with the leader until something occurs that causes the followers to depose the leader and reclaim their power.